 One of THE BEST things you can do for your mental health is to exercise regularly.
 I’m talking pretty much every day.

 I think that high-intensity exercises are great if you do them 2-3 times per week and if you do at least something for the other days of the week, such as walking or yoga.
 At least get out for a walk once a day, I guarantee you will feel a difference in your mental health.
 (And then keep track of it in your exercise log and you can combine this with your mood tracker!)

 This is something that requires more self-reflection, but it will help exercise your self-awareness for negative behaviour.
 We tend to not realize how often we actually talk very negatively towards ourselves, whether we do this outwardly to people or in our minds.

 Trying to keep track of this will not only help you realize how often you might actually participate in negative self-talk, it will also help you see how it affects your mood and you can start working on fixing it.

 Try this one out and you will definitely see some amazing benefits!

-If you want a little more journaling help, I have some journaling exercises for mental health as part of my anxiety handbook that you can get for free below!
+If you want a little more journaling help, I have some journaling exercises as part of my self-care resource library!
+You can sign up below!